 - Malfunction: Dust, debris, or humidity can cause error codes or erratic beeping.

+If you hear the emergency 4-beep pattern, immediately evacuate your home, check your family for symptoms of CO poisoning, and call 911 from outside.
 Reacting quickly and calmly to a carbon monoxide alarm going off can save lives.
-Follow these immediate steps:

 - Evacuate Immediately: Do not try to find the source of the leak yourself.
 Get everyone, including pets, into fresh air immediately.